 Students may appeal the loss of priority enrollment status due to extenuating circumstances, or where a student with a disability applied for, but did not receive reasonable accommodation in a timely manner.
 Extenuating circumstances are verified cases of accidents, illnesses or other circumstances beyond the control of the student.
 Contact an Admissions and Records office for further information.

-20-space waitlists are established for every class offered by Sierra College.
-When a class reaches maximum enrollment, eligible students who meet the course prerequisite may join the waitlist.
+- Eligible students who meet the course prerequisite may join the waitlist.

 - Students are permitted to join multiple waitlists for the same course.